Alok52682/edule-clint-side/README.md

 # protected route( purchase button)
 If you are not logged in then clicking the purchase button will take you to the login page because this is a private route.To purchase the course you need to login and then enter.

-# This website is built using tailwind CSS